D-or/VSCode-extensions/VSCode-WordCount/README.md

 # Word Count
-It can count the number of words(Chinese, English and number) for any file type include Markdown!
+It can count the number of words(Chinese, English and number) for any file type include Markdown when you save the file!
 And it also can filter annotation!

 ## Contribution